parnika91/nf-pipelines/bulk-RNA-seq/readme.md

 1. Why index a genome?

-"Like the index at the end of a book, an index of a large DNA sequence allows one to rapidly find shorter sequences embedded within it." - Trapnell C, Salzberg SL.
-How to map billions of short reads onto genomes.
-Nat Biotechnol.
-2009 May;27(5):455-7. doi: 10.1038/nbt0509-455.
-PMID: 19430453
+"Like the index at the end of a book, an index of a large DNA sequence allows one to rapidly find shorter sequences embedded within it." -[How to map billions of short reads onto genomes](10.1038/nbt0509-455)

 This is why we need a gene annotation file such as a .GTF and the actual DNA sequence from the .fa file.